Lafayette maintains outstanding facilities for instructional laboratories in physics.

 • Andy Dougherty also has a digital image processing system to control and study instabilities and pattern formation in crystal growth.

 The Physics Department, in cooperation with the Chemistry Department operates a Nuclear Magnetic Resonance spectrometer for biophysics (and other) research.
-All faculty members have microcomputers or workstations in their offices, and a local area network connects the offices and most laboratories to one another and to the Academic Computer Center.
+Physics faculty were also part of the proposal to bring a Scanning Electron Microscope to campus in 2022.